The future of work after COVID demands that employers rethink their approach to the employee experience, as The Great Resignation proves.

 To help overcome these obstacles, the 5G Automotive Associate (5GAA) was created in 2016.
 5GAA is global, cross-industry organization of companies from the automotive, technology, and telecommunications industries, all working together to develop end-to-end solutions for future mobility and transportation services.

-5G wireless technology will impact the way we live and work.
-5G promises to boost customer experience in both the B2C and B2B worlds.
+5G promises to boost customer experience in both the B2C and B2B worlds with faster speeds, more bandwidth, and lower latency.

 Privacy, please: Data is required to solve connected car challenges, but consumers are hesitant to hand it over